Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 Enter any other appropriate reference value, such as order number.

 - *Date*
 Enter the posting date.
-Date format must be DDMMYY.
+The valid date format is DDMMYY.

 - *Account*
 Enter the appropriate account number, for example a personal account number, that is, customer or supplier number.
 A valid range for personal account numbers (10000-69999 for customers and 70000-99999 for suppliers) is predefined in the system.